Ken Paxton: Sports betting

-Texas House investigation and impeachment
+Impeachment

 Texas House investigation

 In late February 2023, Paxton asked the Appropriations subcommittee of the Texas House of Representatives to provide more taxpayer funds to his office, including the full amount of the intended $3.3 million settlement of the lawsuit brought by whistleblowers from his office.
 In March 2023, the Texas House General Investigating Committee began to investigate Paxton.
 The committee in May 2023 stated that "Paxton's own request for taxpayer-funded settlement over his wrongful conduct" triggered the investigation for impeachment.
 A spokeswoman for Texas House speaker Dade Phelan concurred, stating in May 2023 that it was due to Paxton demanding taxpayer funds for the settlement "without providing sufficient information or evidence in support of his request".

-On May 23, 2023, on the eve of the committee's public release of its report, Paxton accused Phelan of performing his Texas speaker duties the week prior in a "state of apparent debilitating intoxication"; demanded that Phelan resign; and demanded that the House General Investigating Committee investigate Phelan.
+On May 23, 2023, on the eve of the committee's public release of its report, Paxton accused Phelan of performing his Texas speaker duties the week prior in a "state of apparent debilitating intoxication", demanded that Phelan resign, and demanded that the House General Investigating Committee investigate Phelan.
 In response, Phelan said that Paxton's statement was "little more than a last ditch effort to save face" given the investigation into Paxton.

-Later that day, the House General Investigating Committee revealed to the public its months-long investigation of Paxton, and also subpoenaed Paxton and his office.
+Later that day, the House General Investigating Committee revealed to the public its months-long investigation of Paxton and subpoenaed Paxton and his office.
 The following day, investigators testified to their conclusions regarding Paxton to the General Investigating Committee, alleging that he had committed various crimes, including felonies, while in office.
 Paxton dismissed the investigators, claiming it was conducted by "highly partisan Democrat lawyers"; the investigative team had in fact served as prosecutors for both Republican and Democratic administrations, and collectively, had contributed "several times more money to Republicans than to Democrats" over the preceding ten years.

 Impeachment and suspension from office

 On May 25, 2023, the Republican-led House General Investigating Committee unanimously recommended that Paxton be impeached.
-The committee filed twenty articles of impeachment, with the committee's investigation producing the following allegations:
+The committee filed 20 articles of impeachment, with the committee's investigation producing the following allegations: